mmejiam-eafit/ms_data_science_project_i/README.md

 The aim of the project is to implement methodologies or if possible to propose improvements to identify human faces.
 To perform this task, Eigenfaces method will be used together with a previous preparation of the images.

-Initially, outlier images are identified within a face and landscape dataset, using metrics such as Manhattan, Euclidean, Chebyshev and Minkowsky distances (p = 5/2 and √2/2).
+Initially, outlier images are identified for face and landscape datasets, using metrics such as Manhattan, Euclidean, Chebyshev and Minkowsky distances (p = 5/2 and √2/2).
 Then the obtained results are compared to determine which one of the metrics has better performance in the identification of outliers images.

 ## How to replicate the work